What Should I Do if I'm Sued Over Credit Card Debt?

 • Set up a payment plan

-These options may depend on the original contract and who is in charge of the debt management now.
+These options may depend on the original contract and who is now responsible for the debt management.

 Was this helpful?